cdl-geneseo/geneseo-dictionary/W/Wegmart.md

 # Wegmart

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-U-Z

-Bibliographies and Study Guides : Wegmart

 Created by  Unknown User (kmh28), last modified by  Unknown User (amb51) on Apr 29, 2015

 (noun) Conjunction of Wegman's and WalMart; usually used when referring to a shopping trip that includes stops at both stores.
 Also used sarcastically to highlight the lack of shopping options in Geneseo.&quot;Wegmart run....let's go!&quot;2008: Recognized, but not used oftenSource: Geneseo Dictionary 2006.
 SHelser.Obsolete.
 While Wegmart is indeed still used ironically, 30/32 of the participants surveyed stated that they would not use the phrase in colloquial speak.
 Bettina.
 S-Z 2015